skoerfgen/ACMECert/README.md

 > **`force_validation`**
 >
-> If `TRUE` it is ensured that the callback function is called for each domain and does not get skipped due to eventually already valid authorizations.
+> If `TRUE` it is ensured that the callback function is called for each domain and does not get skipped due to possibly already valid authorizations.
+This is achived by deactivating already valid authorizations before getting new ones.
+>
+> Only use for testing not in production!

 ###### Return Values
 > Returns a PEM encoded certificate chain.